Warehouse Mezzanine Systems

 Expanded footprint: It can be costly to move operations along with having employees adjust their commute.
 By adding a mezzanine system to the current location, it allows the business to keep local customers and cuts the cost of construction down.
 For larger distribution centers, mezzanines can be added with more than one level to really maximize the available space.

-A mezzanine system offers many important advantages to a distribution center’s operation, including:
+A warehouse mezzanine system offers many important advantages to a distribution center’s operation, including:

 - High selectivity: Can be accessed by multiple employees at once.
 This can often eliminate ‘downtime’ during the picking process.